alnutile/interview_foundation/README.md

   Then I will see a button to get starred repos
-  And if I have not set my token this will be grayed out And if I click that it will say "Getting your data" while it makes the request And when it gets the starred repos it will show them on the home page
+  And if I have not set my token this will be grayed out And if I click that it will say "Getting your data" while it makes the request And axios will make a request to a protected api route on our app that then will call github to get the data And when it gets the starred repos it will show them on the home page
 ```